renrutnnej/2016.empirejs.org/README.md

 ## Site structure

-This is a single-page site built with Handlebars and Stylus.
-Stylus files are laid out with Responsive Design in mind and are compiled with `gulp`.
+This is a single-page site built with Handlebars and Post CSS (CSS 4 pre-processor).
+CSS files are laid out with Responsive Design in mind and are compiled with `gulp`.

 #### Handlebars